sumit-maurya18/sumit-maurya18/README.md

 <!-- Fun Fact or Quote -->
 <p align="center">
 <!--   <em>“Code is like humor.
 When you have to explain it, it’s bad.” – Cory House</em><br> -->
-  🔥 Building features, fixing bugs....maybe waiting on that one unexpected commit.
+  🔥 Building features, fixing bugs.... waiting for one unexpected commit.
 </p>